|

 in Nepal, I taught science, math and English for two years in a small village in the

 eastern hills.
 I then joined the teacher training staff for two more years in Nepal.
+I was totally immersed in Nepali art, culture, religion and language for four years.

 Currently, I'm painting plein air

-I'm also painting portraits in watercolor or oil.
+I'm also painting portraits of people, dogs

 |